DavidEngelstad/fullstack-workshop/README.md

 Build out the the routes and controllers for GET, POST, and DELETE requests.
 Use Postman to make sure your routes are working.

 #Exercise-4 <br />
-Render an functional App component to the DOM.
+Render a functional App component to the DOM.

 #Exercise-5 <br />
 Build out a class component called List.
 Inside build out the logic for your todo list.